Factlink/feedforward/README.markdown

 Then you're basically set!

-You can start factlink by running
+You can start feedforward by running

 ```
 ./start-all.sh